 - The Household Hazardous Waste Events is financially supported by Genesee County and various Communities (reported on by each permittee) - PEP program helps distribute information to make public aware of availability and proper disposal of household hazardous waste to keep it out of the environment and landfills. - Genesee County emails flyers to all users and communities, over 2000 individuals.
 Most departments post notice where it can be seen by public.
 Many communities also post flyers where it can be seen.
-(Reported on by each permittee)

-Program promoted on www.cleargeneseewater.org.
-The event promotions on cleargeneseewater automatically delete 2 weeks after events.
+(Reported on by each permittee) - Program promoted on www.cleargeneseewater.org & on Clear Genesee Water Facebook page.
+The event promotions on cleargeneseewater.org automatically delete 2 weeks after events.
 We do not have metrics on those, but in the future we will take screen shots of calendar for documentation.
-Since March 1, there have been 21+4=25 hits to calendar on cleargeneseewater.org. shown on page 16 of Attachment A

-Since March 1 2023: Household hazardous waste has increased the number of events in 2023: May 9 & 23, June 13 & 27, July 11 & 25, and Aug 8 & 22 by appointment only.
-We do not have quantity or # of cars info at this time, but for each event, within 3 days the appointments were full.
+Since February 29, there have been 31+4=35 hits to calendar on cleargeneseewater.org. - Several household hazardous waste events were held in 2024: May 21, June 18, July 16, and Aug 20 by appointment only.
+Due to high demand, GC added an additional recycle day event on August 13 and introduced a random selection drawing system.
+We do not have quantity or number of cars info at this time, but for each event, within 3 days the appointments were full.